myavuzokumus/InvoiX/README.md

 > [!IMPORTANT]
 > You need to create `.env` file in root directory.
 And add that following things:
 > - GEMINI_API_KEY= ""

+## Solution areas covered 🌍
+- **Goal 9 | Industry, Innovation and Infrastructure:**
+  - Promotes industry and infrastructure by optimizing and digitizing invoice processing.
+It can contribute to the fight against corruption by increasing financial transparency and accountability.

+- **Goal 12 | Responsible Production and Consumption:**
+  - Analyzing invoice data can help reduce resource waste and environmental pollution.
+  It can encourage consumers to consume responsibly and use resources more sustainably.

+## Target audience 👥
+- **For Businesses:**
+  - _Increased Productivity:_ Significantly reduces invoice processing time and costs, helping businesses save time and money.
+  - _Error Reduction:_ Improves the accuracy and reliability of the invoicing process by eliminating manual data entry errors.
+  - _Better Insight:_ By analyzing invoice data, it helps businesses better understand their finances and better predict future cash flows.

+- **For Accountants:**
+  - _Time Savings:_ Reduces time spent on invoice processing and data entry, allowing accountants to focus on more complex tasks.
+  - _Data Accuracy:_ Improves the accuracy and reliability of accounting records by eliminating manual data entry errors.
+  - _Compliance:_ Helps accountants comply with billing regulations by automatically categorizing and organizing invoice data.

+- **For Consumers:**
+  - _Easy Archiving:_ Helps consumers easily find and manage their invoices by storing invoice archives digitally.
+  - _Income and Expense Tracking:_ Analyzes invoice data to help consumers better track their income and expenses and manage their budgets more effectively.
+  - _Error Reduction_ Detects errors in billing information, helping consumers avoid financial losses due to incorrect invoices.

+- And of course every audience can see the impact of products on humans and the environment and alternatives through invoice analysis.

 ## Packages